-PetitionerBrown has exhausted his administrative remedies as required by law.
+Mr. Brown has exhausted his administrative remedies as required by law.
 Judicial action is his only remedy.
-PetitionerBrown is being detained despite his removal being significantly unlikely in the foreseeable future.
-PetitionerBrown completed a custody review with ICE, which ignored evidence favoring release under 8 C.F.R. § 241.4 and arbitrarily decided to continue detaining him.
+Mr. Brown is being detained despite his removal being significantly unlikely in the foreseeable future.
+Mr. Brown completed a custody review with ICE, which ignored evidence favoring release under 8 C.F.R. § 241.4 and arbitrarily decided to continue detaining him.
 There is no appeal process for custody decisions in this situation.
 He is collaterally challenging his removal at the BIA, which has not yet rendered a decision.
-As a result, there is currently no removal order that PetitionerBrown can appeal through the judicial review provisions of 8 U.S.C. § 1252.
+As a result, there is currently no removal order that Mr. Brown can appeal through the judicial review provisions of 8 U.S.C. § 1252.

-No statutory exhaustion requirement applies to PetitionerBrown’s claim of unlawful detention.
+No statutory exhaustion requirement applies to Mr. Brown’s claim of unlawful detention.

-The immigration court does not have jurisdiction to order PetitionerBrown released.
+The immigration court does not have jurisdiction to order Mr. Brown released.

 No administrative remedies currently exist under the law to challenge post-order detention where there is no reasonable likelihood that removal will occur in the foreseeable future.